tdv/imgo/README.md

 # ImGo is a service written in Go to download, convert and distribute downloaded images.

-# Motivation
-ImGo is an ambiguous abbreviation for “Images in Go”, although rather it might means “I'm going to learn GoLang”
-This name has been chosen coz it's my first own project in Go after more than 15 years of experience in C++.
-I like C++, and I hope that this language will have new features, such as reflection, network, etc., although now it is not.
-It became a cause for me to try something else from programming languages.
-If I wish to learn something, I'll choose a task that will be close to my real job, and try to solve it in new.
-Some time ago I was solving a very close task.
-I implemented an image service in my major programming language.
-After that I tried to do it in Go.
-It was an interesting experience for me, and I hope that this project might be a step towards learning Go for you like as for me, or this will have become a part of your own web project.

 # Introduction
-The aim of the service is not to frequently upload images by resources' administrators or topic creators, and majour purpouse is the fast getting stored and cached images from a service by resource users.
-The whole service consists directly of the ImGo service, storage and cache.
-I like the dependency injection  technique.
-This is a quite flexible approach for implementing software without hard dependencies and easy to enlarge applications by new features.
-I'm using this approach through out where I might to do it, but nothing more than enough for my needs.
-Therefore, in the service, I used dependency injection, and I have a flexible architecture for adding new storage and cache implementations.
-You can enlarge service by your own storage, cache and other entities implementations for your needs.
-And I hope that it'll be effortless for you.
+ImGo might be considered like an ambiguous abbreviation for “Images in Go” or “I'm going to learn GoLang” (your choice).
+The major purpose of the service is to be fast for getting stored images rather fast uploading.

 # Features
 - Uploading images
 - Getting images
 - Converting images to the one common format
-- Supported storage implementations: PostgreSQL based, MySQL based
+- Supported storages: PostgreSQL, MySQL
-- Supported cache implementations: Redis based, Memcached based
+- Supported caches: Redis, Memcached
-- Supported image converter implementations: ImageMagick based, standard based on 'image' package
+- Supported image converter: ImageMagick based, standard library based on 'image' package

-# Plans
-- Logging
-- Testing

 # OS and Compiller
-I built this project in Go 1.18 on Ubuntu 20.04, and I hope that project will be able to build in other OS and compler's versions.
+The project was built with Go 1.18 on Ubuntu 20.04.
+Hopefully, the project will be able to build within other OS and compiler version.

 # Dependencies
-- ImageMagick (for image convertation)
+- ImageMagick

 # Build
 ```bash